 Figure 1.
 Allethrin exposure exerted toxic effects on ovarian function.
-The photomicrographs of ovarian sections in the control group (A) show normal ovarian structures containing normal growing follicles (large arrows), while the photomicrographs of allethrin-treated ovaries (B) show altered structures of most of the growing follicles (arrows), as revealed by oocyte vacuolization and degradation, after exposure to both doses.
-While few number of normal follicles has been observed (large arrows), cystic dilation of follicles with decreased numbers of sparse granulosa cells can also be observed for both exposure doses (B and C).
-Some of the ovaries from the treated groups are reduced in size and contain cysts and degenerating follicles similar to those in PCOS (C).
+Photomicrographs of ovarian sections from the control group (A) showed normal ovarian structures containing normal growing follicles (large arrows), whereas photomicrographs of allethrin-treated ovaries (B) showed altered structures in most of the growing follicles (arrows), as revealed by oocyte vacuolization and degradation, and this finding was obtained with both doses.
+Although few normal follicles were observed (large arrows), cystic dilation of follicles with decreased numbers of sparse granulosa cells was also observed with both exposure doses (B and C).
+Some of the ovaries from the treated groups were reduced in size and contained cysts and degenerating follicles similar to those observed in PCOS (C).

 2.2 Allethrin induced oxidative stress in rat ovaries

-To detect the involvement of oxidative stress in allethrin-induced damage of rat ovarian cells, the levels of MDA as well as the antioxidant enzyme activity of GSH, SOD and CAT were measured.
-As shown in Figure 2, MDA content was increased in a dose-dependent manner in the allethrin-treated ovarian cells compared to the control cells (p< 0.05) (Figure 2A), while the GSH content and the activity of SOD and CAT were significantly decreased (p< 0.0005) (Figures 2B-D).
-These results indicated that allethrin induced oxidative stress in the rat ovarian cells.
+To detect the involvement of oxidative stress in allethrin-induced damage in rat ovarian cells, the levels of MDA as well as the antioxidant enzyme activity of GSH, SOD and CAT were measured.
+As shown in Figure 2, the MDA content was increased in a dose-dependent manner in the allethrin-treated ovarian cells compared with the control cells (P < 0.05) (Figure 2A), whereas the GSH content and the activity of SOD and CAT were significantly decreased (P < 0.0005) (Figures 2B-D).
+These results indicated that allethrin induced oxidative stress in rat ovarian cells.